mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

             -lFoundation-startup \
             -lmulle_atinit \
             -lmulle_atexit
+            -Wl,-noall_load
 ```

-{% include note.html content="You can also use Xcode to build MulleObjC
+{% include note.html content="You can also use Xcode to build mulle-objc
 code.
 See [Xcode integration](//github.com/mulle-objc/mulle-objc-developer/wiki/Xcode-integration) for setup instructions." %}

 ## Run Hello World

-And run your first MulleObjC executable.
+And run your first mulle-objc executable.

 ```
 ./hello-world